BlackHeart-TF/KFactor/README.md

 - Serial QR scanner support
 - Secure? key storage with 'keyring'

-### Coming Soon:
+### Issues:
+- migration codes are buggy
-- The remove/import/export buttons
+- remove/export buttons not implemented
-- Importing codes from camera
+- Importing codes from camera, working but not implemented
-- Manual code editor
+- No manual code editor
-- Better key management
+- Not sure how secure dumping keys in kwallet is
-- Export to QR or JSON
+- No Export function (planning QR or JSON)

 ## Installation
 It can be installed directly as a pip module with